envoyproxy/gateway/site/content/zh/latest/api/extension_types.md

 | `NodePort` | ServiceTypeNodePort means a service will be exposed on each Kubernetes Node<br />at a static Port, common across all Nodes.<br /> |

-#### SessionResumptionSettings
+#### SessionResumption

-SessionResumptionSettings defines supported tls session resumption methods and their associated configuration.
+SessionResumption defines supported tls session resumption methods and their associated configuration.

 _Appears in:_
 - [ClientTLSSettings](#clienttlssettings)